-John: Sure.
-John Bemis live up in new Canaan, Connecticut.
-My company is Benchmark IT.
-We are a it staffing and recruiting firm.
+John Bemis: Sure.
+John Bemis lives up in New Canaan, Connecticut.
+My company is benchmarked IT.
+We are a IT staffing and recruiting firm.

 We were very used to meet in candidates and clients in person all the time.
-And you know, we, we work hard to have very good recruiting processes and Work efficiently.
-We're, we're pretty technical as far as trying to always increase efficiencies with, in our staffing technology.
-And and we, we just try to, you know, fill our positions with as few resumes as possible and with very few surprises in that, in the in the, in the whole staffing process.
+And you know, we work hard to have very good recruiting processes and Work efficiently.
+We're pretty technical as far as trying to always increase efficiencies with, in our staffing technology.
+And and we just try to, you know, fill our positions with as few resumes as possible and with very few surprises in that, in the in the whole staffing process.

-So for clients and candidates make it, make it a good experience.
-So that's, that's kind of what we focus on.
+So for clients and candidates make it a good experience.
+So that's kind what we focus on.

-William: I love it.
+William Tincup: I love it.
 I love it.
-So William TennCare, president of recruiting daily study HR technology and TA technology for over 20 years happy to be here, John and I are going to have a discussion of this session is essentially about the future where I get to the future, but we're going to start with the last year and we're going to talk about John's firm in particular, what he's seen.
+So William Tincup, president of recruiting daily study HR technology and TA technology for over 20 years happy to be here, John and I are going to have a discussion of this session is essentially about the future where I get to the future, but we're going to start with the last year and we're going to talk about John's firm in particular, what he's seen.

 And let's talk about the changes that you've seen in your own business over the course of that year.

 Clients were starting to finally get the message and move faster.
 So they didn't lose people.
-Candidates were you know, finding positions very quickly.
-We, we were, there were, there were a lot of jobs out there, so we were very selective about what we worked and we're just partnering with clients, you know, just trying to pick the clients who would work really closely with us so we could do our job well.
+Candidates were, you know, finding positions very quickly.
+We were, there there were a lot of jobs out there, so we were very selective about what we worked and we're just partnering with clients, you know, just trying to pick the clients who would work really closely with us so we could do our job well.